MakoMermaid865/MakoMermaid865/README.md

-  # 👋 Hi, I’m Ari
+  # 👋 Hi, I’m Ari  (pronounced Air-ee)
-- I study Computer Science and Cybersecurity.
-I'm passionate about Ethical Hacking and exploring AI/ML technologies.
-I’m building skills through hand-on-projects, coding competions, hackathons, research preojects, and always looking to learn more!
-I’m looking to collaborate on exciting projects, research, and security challenges.

- - **Current Focus:** Growing my knowledge in computer science, ethical hacking techniques, machine learning fundamentals, and programming languages.

-# Fun Facts 👗🧗
+- I'm a Computer Engineering Student at Wright State Univeiry...Raider-Up!
+I'm passionate about ethical hacking, hardware systems, and AI/ML equitment.
+I challenge myself through hardware and software projects, hackathons, and research opporutnies.
+My goal is to keep evolving in my career and contributing to innovative projects that combine hardeware, seciruty and tech designs.

+# Current Focus
+-
+# Current Projects
  - **Fashion Lover:** In addition to coding, I have a huge love for fashion.
 I love designing, experimenting with styles, and keeping up with trends.
  - **Rock Climber:** I’m passionate about rock climbing and spending time outdoors.
 If it’s scaling cliffs or exploring new trails I'm ready for a new adventure.
  - **Food Girly:** I love to cook and try new recipes from around the world!
 Exploring different cultures through food is one of my favorite ways to learn and connect.

-# Next Goals 🚀
+# Next Goals ⭐
   - Completing beginner certifications in ML and Ethical Hacking
   - Collaborate on cybersecurity/AI projects
   - Level up through coding competitions, CTF, and Hackathons